 No matter how much you pay, nothing is going to figure out the important stuff for you.
 It will always be on you.
 I suggest you take some ownership.

-You could start with the exercises in What Color is Your Parachute, Strength’s Finder 2.0 and the other resources mentioned in #3 above (and I highly recommend you do).
+You could start with the exercises in What Color is Your Parachute, Strength’s Finder 2.0 or Live Off Your Passion.
 Or you could just wander the world for a few months with a journal and an open mind–recording the things that strike a passionate chord.

 Either way, it starts with you.
 Do this before you do something extreme, that will take years of your life and cost a fortune.
 If afterwords, you still decide school is the path, then great.
 Go forward intentionally.